-Dhauli Shanti Stupa is also known as Peace Pagoda.
-It is located on the top of Dhauli Hills, on the banks of the river Daya, 8 km south on the outskirts of Bhubaneswar.
+Shanti Stupa of Dhauligiri is also known as Peace Pagoda.
+It is located on the top of Dhauli Hills, on the banks of the Daya River, 8 km from Bhubaneswar.
 You can see it from a distance when traveling from Bhubaneswar to Puri by road.
 It is also the place where the Kalinga war was fought.

 Shanti Stupa was built by the Japan Buddha Sangha and the Kalinga Nippon Buddha Sangha in 1972 to mark the famous Kalinga War, which was fought on the banks of the Daya River around 261 BC.